 2020 - 2022 Pandemic Still Lives

 In 2020, while recovering from Covid-19, I started a series of works on paper to create a journal of “still lives” to honor those lost to the virus.
-These pieces memorialize objects that represent small everyday moments as we acknowledge the numbers of those taken by the virus, and celebrate the survivors.
+These pieces memorialize the small sustaining objects of everyday that co-exist with great loss.

 2007 Belmont Beach, San Diego, Public Art: “Pixelated Summer”